Toward the theory of Dirichlet problem for the degenerate Beltrami equations: Applications to the potential theory

 As known, the curl of any gradient field is zero in the sense of distributions and the Hodge operator $J$ transforms curl-free fields into divergence-free fields, and vice versa, see e.g. 16.1.3 in \cite{AIM}.
 Hence (\ref{eqDIV}) implies (\ref{eqPotential}).

 We see from (\ref{matrix}) that the matrix $A$ is symmetric and it is clear by elementary calculations that ${\rm det}\,A=1$.
 Moreover, since $|\mu(z)|<1$ a.e., from ellipticity of this matrix $A$ follows that ${\rm det}\,(I+A)>0$ a.e., which in terms of its elements means that $(1+a_{11})(1+a_{22})>a_{12}a_{21}$ a.e.
 Further $\mathbb S^{2\times 2}$ denotes the collection of all such matrices.
+Thus, by Theorem 16.1.6 in \cite{AIM}, the Beltrami equation is the complex form of one of the main equations of mathematical physics, the potential equation (\ref{eqPotential}) with the matrix-valued coefficient $A$ in the class $\mathbb S^{2\times 2}$.

 Note that the matrix identities in (\ref{matrix}) can be converted a.e. to express the coefficient $\mu(z)$ of the Beltrami equation (\ref{eqBeltrami}) through the elements of the matrices $A(z)$:

 Thus, we obtain the latter expression as a criterion for the solvability of the Dirichlet problem